Narrayane/Narrayane/README.md

 ## Welcome to my GitHub profile 👋

 - 🔭 I'm an accountant
-- 🌱 I'm currently transitioning into the data field, focusing on programming logic, data modeling, and ETL processes with Python
+- 🌱 I'm an accountant enhancing my expertise with programming and data tools to bridge finance and technology through smarter, data-driven solutions.
 - ✅ I have completed the following learning paths on Alura:
   - **Programming for Beginners**
   - **Data Modeling with Python**